eic/pfRICH/README.md

   It is assumed that thisroot.sh and geant4.sh were sourced.
 The latter is not needed to just import already produced ROOT trees.

-  In the following installation under /tmp/sandbox is assumed.
+  In the following the installation under /tmp/sandbox is assumed.
 Define SANDBOX environment variable accordingly if installing in a different directory.

   Make sure 'cmake' is version 3.0 or higher.
 The following combination is known